 After you've looked after family and friends, please consider leaving a gift in your Will to Prostate Cancer UK.

-We’ve teamed up with the National Free Wills Network, so now you can have a simple Will written or amended for free, by a solicitor local to you.
+We’ve teamed up with the National Free Wills Network, so now you can have a simple Will written or amended for free, by a solicitor near you.

-If you are aged 55 or over then let us know your name and address, and we will then send you an information pack of what to do next along with the details of at least three participating solicitors in your area.
+If you'd like to make use of this offer, let us know your name and address, and we will then send you an information pack of what to do next along with the details of at least three participating solicitors in your area.
 You choose which one and make an appointment.
 It’s as simple as that.

 There is no obligation to leave us a gift in your Will but we would of course be extremely grateful if you decided to.

 We receive many different types of gifts in Wills and we're always incredibly grateful to receive each one.
 There are three main types of gift you can leave in your Will: